u-wave/web/README.md

      * `options.recaptcha.key` - ReCaptcha site key.
 This can be obtained from the "Keys" panel in the [ReCaptcha site admin page][recaptcha].

+   * `options.title` - Document title, what's shown in the tab by the browser.
+     Default "üWave".

 ### uw.source(sourceType, sourcePlugin, options={})

 Add a media source.
 Media sources should also be registered with the